FerretDB/FerretDB/website/docs/reference/operators/array-operators.md

 *Syntax*: `{ <field>: { $elemMatch: { <query1>, <query2>, ... } } }`

-The `$elemMatch` operator matches documents where the field value is an array of documents that match the given condition.
+The `$elemMatch` operator matches documents where the field value is an array that contains at least one element that matches the given condition.

 For example, to find documents in the `team` collection where the `skills` field is an array that contains the element "Java", use the following query with the `$elemMatch` operator: